ebAobS/roaming-mode-incremental-reading/README.md

             </li>
             <li style="margin: 0.5em 0; padding: 10px 14px; background: white; border-radius: 8px; border-left: 4px solid #0369a1; box-shadow: 0 2px 4px rgba(124,58,237,0.08);">
                 <details>
-                <summary style="color: #0369a1; cursor: pointer; font-weight: 500; font-size: 1.05em;">🎲 <strong>Hybrid Recommendation Mechanism</strong> - Trade-off Between Precision and Efficiency</summary>
+                <summary style="color: #0369a1; cursor: pointer; font-weight: 500; font-size: 1.05em;">🎲 <strong>Intelligent Recommendation & Priority Alignment</strong> - Stress-free, efficient priority evolution</summary>
                 <div style="margin-top: 0.8em; padding-top: 0.8em; border-top: 1px solid #f3e8ff;">
-                1. Set the absolute priority order roaming probability (0-1)<br>
+                <strong>1.
+Intelligent recommendation</strong>: Uses your recent preference anchors (high-priority or frequently roamed documents) to surface similar documents<br>
                 ----1.1.
-Set to 1: strictly roam documents in absolute priority order<br>
+Decide how many top-priority docs and how many high-roaming-count docs become baseline anchors so the system reflects your taste<br>
                 ----1.2.
-Set to 0: fully use roulette wheel based on priority as weight probability<br>
+Choose how many documents to display, how many join the candidate pool, and how many paragraphs to sample.
+Larger numbers raise accuracy but add computation time<br>
                 ----1.3.
-Set to decimal: probability of roaming in absolute priority order, otherwise roulette wheel<br>
+Tune the parameters until you strike the accuracy vs. performance balance that feels right<br>
-                2. Intelligent recommendation, based on your recent preference documents (high priority or high visit count), recommends other documents similar to them<br>
+                <strong>2.
+Priority alignment</strong>: Re-shapes recommended document priorities to match their relevance-percentage distribution while keeping the extreme values untouched<br>
                 ----2.1.
-Configure parameters: select how many documents with highest priority and how many with most visits as baseline documents?
-Aim to reflect your preferences<br>
+In practice it normalizes the similarity scores, then maps them back (denormalizes) into the priority range<br>
                 ----2.2.
-Configure parameters: select how many documents to display, how many to participate as candidates, how many paragraphs to sample.
-Generally, larger values mean more accurate recommendations, but also increased computation and time<br>
+For massive libraries, this dramatically accelerates large-scale priority maintenance<br>
                 ----2.3.
-Priority alignment: adjust the priority value distribution of intelligently recommended documents to match the relevance percentage distribution, keeping extremes unchanged.
-The adjustment method roughly normalizes relevance values, then denormalizes them to priority values.
-If your SiYuan has extremely many documents, this feature can greatly speed up priority management for numerous documents.<br>
+Every alignment pass is a feedback loop that evolves your priority distribution—think self-regressing management that saves time and effort<br>
                 ----2.4.
-Optional setting to enable auto priority alignment, suitable for situations requiring quick and efficient general priority distribution differentiation
+You can enable auto priority alignment when you need a fast, coarse-grained priority reshuffle
                 </div>
                 </details>
             </li>